Elopement vs. Wedding: What’s the Difference?

 Love

-The biggest and most important parallel between weddings and elopements is the love you share with your partner.
-Whether you want to be surrounded by every person you love in your life in an elaborate ceremony, or just be there with you and your partner, your wedding is about how you want to commemorate your day.
+The biggest and most important parallel between weddings and elopements is the love shared between the couple during their special day.
+Whether you want to be surrounded by every person you love in your life in an elaborate ceremony and grandiose wedding experience, or just be there with you and your partner, your wedding is about how you want to commemorate your day and make it memorable with your loved one.
 And whatever way you want to express your love on that day is going to be perfect for you.

 Product News